By Matt Thelen · Music Performance Degree · WIPA Board of Directors · Performing since 1998

 The Joule, Dallas.
 Rain started falling during a rooftop reception.
 The dance floor didn’t stop.
 Weeks later, I sent the bride a video I’d captured of her and her father before the doors opened.
 She thought that moment had been lost to the weather.
 It hadn’t.

 Omni PGA Frisco.
 Wind nearly took the ceremony apart.
 The vendor team came together to hold everything in place.
 When we opened the doors to the ballroom, guests refused to sit for dinner.
 They wanted the party to start immediately.
-I answered.
+I obliged.
 The floor stayed packed until the last song.

 Hotel Drover, Fort Worth.
 A destination wedding for a Canadian couple wanting the full Texas experience.
 The groom wrote afterward: “Despite giving him very little direction, he somehow delivered exactly what we wanted, almost as if he could read our minds.”